Kava-Labs/kava/x/cdp/spec/04_begin_block.md

 - UpdateFeesForRiskyCdps calculates fees for risky CDPs
 - Select the CDPs with 10% of the liquidation ratio - the risky CDPs
 - Calculate additional accumulated fees on each of those CDPs
-- Update the feeds updated time for the CDP to the current block time
+- Update the fees updated time for the CDP to the current block time

 ## Liquidate CDP